parawuit/hyperborder/README.md

-# hyperborder - extension for HyperTerm
+# hyperborder with wave gradient - extension for HyperTerm
-adds a gradient border to the hyperterm editor
+adds a wave gradient border to the hyperterm editor

 ![](https://cldup.com/pL94ODfQNP.png)